MEET MERGER’S TECHNICAL STAFF AND CONSULTANTS

 Gary Mladjan, Opto-Mechanical Engineer, Vice President of Engineering and Technology, Director

-Mr. Mladjan, has over fifty years of opto-mechanical engineering experience with various defense contractors, most recently with Raytheon Corporation.
-Mr. Mladjan was a team member in the development of a number of electro-optical night vision and laser devices and is the primary holder of 6 U.S. Patents, a number of International Patents for those devices as well as eleven other disclosures.
+Mr. Mladjan, has over sixty years of opto-mechanical engineering experience with various defense contractors, most recently with Raytheon Corporation.
+Mr. Mladjan was a team member in the development of a number of electro-optical night vision and laser devices and is the primary holder of 7 U.S. Patents, a number of International Patents for those devices as well as a Canadian patent and eleven other disclosures.
 He was the lead engineer in the advanced conceptual design, engineering costing, product design and manufacturing on many projects at Raytheon, Hughes Aircraft, Northrop Electronics Div. and Aerojet ElectroSystems.
 He was a designated Raytheon corporate expert for Investment Casting and for Single Point Diamond Machining as well as a developer in the use of exotic materials and technologies for defense products.
 Mr. Mladjan has authored several published papers on New and Innovative Technology and Detail Design in Exotic Materials.
+Served in the U.S. Army, Corps of Engineers.

 Gabriel Achenbach, Consulting Computer Aided Engineering (CAE) Engineer